 There is much we can learn from mountain guides who are expert at managing resources.
 Why?
 Because in the mountains, resources could be a matter of not just summiting, but life or death.

-For other things you only need what’s adequate.
+For some things, you only need what’s adequate.
 Food that meets nutritional, size and weight requirements.
 It doesn’t have to taste great.

-And many things you simply don’t need.
-Razor and shave cream?
+And many things, you simply don’t need.
+Razor ans shave cream?
 Forget it.
 Pillow?
 No way.

 What skilled mountain guides do exceptionally well is discriminate among the resources that must be high-end, the resources that can be merely adequate, and the resources that are excessive and will only weigh you down.